 - Integrated Learning Activity - You will get the chance to experience how medicine is taught at the University of Sheffield by taking part in an interactive session working with current medical students on a case study regarding an illness and presenting your findings.

-- Team-building Day - This day is designed to boost confidence as well as being a chance for Discover Medicine students to have fun together as they reach the end of their time on the scheme.
+- Team-building Day - This day is designed to boost confidence as well as being a chance for Discover Medicine students to have fun together.

 - First Year Medical School Lecture - Discover Medicine students are invited to join first year medical students in a lecture focusing on the skeletal system, again to experience what the teaching is like at Sheffield.
 You will also get the opportunity to meet the lecturer for a Q&A session.